gsferreira/gsferreira.github.com/src/workshops/build-a-full-stack-ai-app-with-dotnet-cohort.md

 Want to build AI features in production?
 Then yes, this cohort is for you.

 If you've built C# .NET applications and APIs, you're ready to start.
-No AI or ML background needed—we'll teach you everything from scratch.
+No AI or ML background needed.
+We'll teach you everything from scratch.

 This is hands-on learning.
 Expect to code every week, push to GitHub, and build real features.
 If you prefer passive video watching, this isn't for you.